Octobug/notes/applied_linguistics/language_education/english/grammar/adverbial_clause.md

-`25` As was discussed before, it was not ____ the 19th century that the newspaper became the dominant pre-electronic medium, following in the wake of the pamphlet and the book and in the company of the periodical.
+`25` As was discussed before, it was not ____ the 19th century that the newspaper became the dominant pre-electronic medium, following in the wake of the pamphlet and the book and in the company of the periodical. (英一 2002 完形填空)

 - A. after
 - B. by